Rust is a complex programming language, with a lot of concepts. When you find the concept hard to

 Wow!
 It allocates and initializes the struct on the heap directly!

-.
+match is like C switch.
 In fact, simple constant switch would generate linear comparison branches,

 instead of jump table!